nkh/bash-rd/README.md

 If you really must run in a loop:
 - use only one db process in your application and use the sqlite3 formatter only when you need it

-# TABLE FORMATTED KEY/VALUE
+# TABLE FORMATTED KEY/VALUE[/comment]

-A table is a to present variables.
+Use a table to present variables.

 The *ptt* formatter uses *Text::Table::Tiny* which can output tables in multiple formats.